Ankor (band)

-Ankor, stylised as ANKOR, is a Spanish alternative metal band from Catalonia, with female front singer/screamer Jessie Williams, drummer Eleni Nota, guitarists/singers David Romeu and Fito Martinez and bassist Julio López.
+Ankor (stylised as ANKOR) is a Spanish alternative metal band from Catalonia, featuring female front singer/screamer Jessie Williams, drummer Eleni Nota, guitarists/singers David Romeu and Fito Martinez, and bassist Julio López.

 History

 The band formed in 2003 in Els Pallaresos, a village near Barcelona.
-In 2014 ANKOR was chosen best newcomer band by the readers of Spanish and South American rock magazine La Heavy.
+In 2014, they were chosen best newcomer band by the readers of Spanish and South American rock magazine La Heavy.

-In 2014, the band took on a new British vocalist Jessie Williams who has cited a lack of demand for metal music in Spain as their reason for moving away and focusing on the global market instead.
+In 2014, the band recruited British vocalist Jessie Williams, who has cited a lack of demand for metal music in Spain as their reason for moving away and focusing on the global market instead.

-In 2024, the band signed with Australian label UNFD and released their label-debut album, Shoganai.
+In 2024, the band signed with Australian label UNFD and released their debut album, Shoganai.

+In December 2025, Ankor, Ladrones, and The Pretty Wild were announced as support for Bloodywood's 2026 System Of A Brown tour, playing through the United States.

 Musical style and influences

-Originally a power metal band, they have since evolved their sound into alternative metal, fused together with metalcore and EDM.
+Originally a power metal band, they have since evolved their sound into alternative metal, fused together with metalcore and electronic music.
 In an interview with The Pretty Cult, Jessie Williams has cited Japanese culture as a significant influence on their music, as well as Falling in Reverse, Maximum the Hormone, hip-hop and even classical music.